tint409uk/TableBuilder/README.md

  - Strategy Pattern: render different output with different types of column.
  - Bridge Pattern: decouple rendering cell task from the table to columns (so we can have same/different column implementation for different types of table).

- Requirement:
+ Why:
- - We need to build a table which allows us to bind any properties of an object.
-It automatically recognize the type of the property and format the displayed value accordingly.
+ - We need to build a table which which displayed selected properties of an object.
+It needs to recognize the type of the property and format the displayed value accordingly.
+(Eg. int value will be displayed as 1,000 and right aligned, money value is displayed as 1000 GBP, ...)
- - The different types of property should have different displaying implementation and allow to be extended easily.
+ - There will be more and more different formatting for different type of values.
+Hence, displaying implementations need to be extended easily.
- - It should allow easily to extend more types of headers / footers.
+ - Moreover, it should allow easily to extend to have more types of headers / footers (paging footer, total footer).

+ What Next:
+ - I'd like to use decoration pattern to demonstrate how we can build header grouping that build on top of normal header.
+ - In the demo, there are only 3 types of column (int, money, string), there hopefully will be more types, as well as more options.

  Output of the app display a table as below
  ![](images/Screenshot_2.png)